When you're ready to get down to the serious business of teaching math, you'll want some serious technology to help.

 Our Number One priority is helping students.
 It's learning math.
 Pretty simple really.
 So, let's put away the toys and get down to business.

 There is no sign-in process, and we don't track student data.
 We see our role as providing support and then getting out of the teacher's way.

 Beat the Standards

-Just like you, we know that meeting the standards isn't enough.
-We want all students to meet and then exceed their mathematical potential.
+We know that meeting standards isn't enough.
+We want all students to exceed their mathematical potentials.